agi-brain/xuance/docs/source/documents/api/policies/deterministic.rst

   :param hidden_sizes: The sizes of the hidden layers.
   :type hidden_sizes: Sequence[int]
   :param initialize: The initialization for the parameters of the networks.
-  :type initialize: torch.Tensor
+  :type initialize: tf.Tensor
   :param activation: The choose of activation functions for hidden layers.
-  :type activation: nn.Module
+  :type activation: tk.Model
   :param device: The calculating device.
   :type device: str

 .. py:function::
   xuance.tensorflow.policies.deterministic.ActorNet.call(x)

-  xxxxxx.
+  Takes an input tensor x (representing the state) and passes it through the model to produce the output, which represents the actor's action in the given state.

   :param x: The input tensor.
-  :type x: torch.Tensor
+  :type x: tf.Tensor
-  :return: xxxxxx.
+  :return: The actor's action in the given state.
-  :rtype: xxxxxx
+  :rtype: tf.Tensor

 .. py:class::
   xuance.tensorflow.policies.deterministic.CriticNet(state_dim, action_dim, hidden_sizes, initialize, activation, device)

+  A critic neural network used in reinforcement learning.
+  The critic network typically outputs the values given the state and/or actions and is used in policy-based methods such as actor-critic algorithms.

   :param state_dim: The dimension of the input state.
   :type state_dim: int